simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/docstring_util.md

 **[Parameters]**

 - `other`: Any
-  - Other value to compare with.
+  - The other value to compare.

 <hr>